 The exercises below require the use of a microscope.
 Click here for instructions on using the microscope.

 Examine a slide of bacterial types under high power (400 X).
 The slide contains spherical cells (cocci), rod-shaped cells (bacilli), and spiral shaped cells (spirilla).
 Draw several cells.
 The rod-shaped bacteria on the slide are attached end-to-end forming threadlike filaments.
 If you look carefully, you can seed the individual cells that compose the filament.
 Write the magnification used next to your diagram.
+Note the size of these cells compared to eukaryotic cells.

 - Cyanobacteria are photosynthetic prokaryotes and may be connected in chains or filaments.
 Examine a slide of cyanobacteria such as Anabaena under high power (400X).
 Draw representative cyanobacteria in your notebook.